weilewei/dist_object/README.md

 ```

 - A distributed object is a single logical object partitioned across a set of localities/machines/nodes
-- Any C++ type can be constructed into a distributed object
-- Any existing C++ type object can be wraped into or referred to a distributed object
+- Any existing C++ type object can be wrapped into or referred to by a distributed object
 - `dist_object` can be made with two options: `all-to-all` (defualt) and `meta_object`

 # Significance